-What’s a typical cruise like?
-A Cruise may start at one place and finish at another, or it may conduct a round trip – there and back.
+A cruise may start at one place and finish at another, or it may conduct a round trip – there and back.
 Interestingly, some river vacation cruises actually include other modes of transport, taking the first part of the trip by train, for example, and the final part by coach.
 These tend to include a few nights in a land-based hotel, whilst you take in the city sights and some nightlife.

 The distinguished English chef Rick Stein made an entire, highly acclaimed, series of television programmes for the UK based around the cuisine and produce local to hotel cruise routes in France.
-The vast majority of cruise ships pride themselves on the quality and reputation of their on-board cuisine, often far superior to the local three and four star restaurants.
-The general standard of river cruise ship food and drink is of the very highest quality, combined with the ultimate in personal service.
-Most cruise ships provide all meals, from breakfast to lunch to dinner, on-board.
-This includes a welcome cocktail party, the last evening’s Captain’s table dinner and will try to go that one-step further for a special celebration if required.
-Special diets can usually be accommodated with prior notice.
+The vast majority of cruise ships pride themselves on the quality and reputation of their on-board cuisine, often superior to the local three and four star restaurants.
+The general standard of river cruise ship food and drink is of high quality, combined with excellent service from stewards and hostesses.

 A huge variety of cruises are available, to suit every taste, so it’s a sensible idea to take stock of three things to start with.
 How long do you want your trip to be?
 Where do you want it to start and end?
 And what is your budget?
 You may also already have chosen a particular region of France to explore so this will help you narrow your selection.
 Cruises can go from point A to point B, or make a return trip, stopping at different places at the way back.
 Nearly all cruises provide fascinating excursions by coach as integral features of your holiday – to nearby chateaux, vineyards and historic attractions – and these may influence your choice substantially.
 They are usually included in the cruise price but may sometimes be added extras.
 Some cruise prices include transfers from the UK, and some have no-fly options.
 Some will also be ‘themed’, providing a week of jazz, for example, for music lovers, or country walks for those who like a more active holiday.